 - Requests for payment for various services to be paid out of escrow funds

-You're ready to close when all steps are finished in escrow process.
-All debts and fees are collected and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
-You'll then obtain the title to the house and the title insurance gets dispersed as stated in the escrow instructions.
+Upon finishing of all portions of the escrow, closing can take place.
+All payments owed and fees are collected and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
+You'll then obtain the title to the property and the title insurance gets dispersed as stated in the escrow instructions.